Terry Clarke explains how the funding behind English football works.

 Since the inception of the Premier League in 1992, it has become one of the world's most expensive domestic competitions, surpassing all the other major European leagues in terms of club value and audience size.
 But how has this financial dominance been achieved?

-The key to the funding model that lies behind the rise of the Premier League, and the resurgence of English football as a whole, is the billions of pounds paid by television broadcasters for the rights to cover Premier League football.
+The key to the funding model behind the rise of the Premier League, and the resurgence of English football as a whole, is the billions of pounds paid by television broadcasters for the rights to cover Premier League football.

 Of course, there are many sources of sports funding.
 Another model that has been explored is a fan-ownership system, in which ordinary fans own shares in the club and elect a President to run the club in their interests.
-That is a model that has been tried at a few clubs in Europe, and it works well for the Catalan giants Barcelona.
+That is a model tried at a few clubs in Europe, and it works well for the Catalan giants Barcelona.
 Although no major English club has yet gone down that route, presumably because restricting share ownership to one per person would deter major private investors who expect a degree of control for their investment.

 If you quote information from this page in your work, then the reference for this page is: